 - Students learn to use explicit information to identify the main idea or primary purpose of a text or part of a text as well as explicit details from a passage to understand it fully on a literal level.

-- Students will learn how to determine whether information consists of fact or opinion.
+- Students learn how to determine whether information consists of fact or opinion.
 Within fiction, they will learn whether or not a narrator is trustworthy.

 - Students recognize cause-and-effect relationships among elements in a text.